 The spiral sands here churn slowly, unearthing from time to time precious repositories of mutagenic psyche-spice.
 This spice unleashes powerful psionic powers for 24 hours accompanied with wild hallucinations.
 Struggles to control the strange resource have left the area laden with corrosive bio-mines, and the ruins of small barb-wired outposts are occasionally disgorged by the desert more or less intact.
 The psyche-spice also attracts bands of intellect devourers that are addicted to the intellects of those tripping on spice.

+REGION OF STORMS.
 The steep, oddly-shaped crags of this hex almost seem to act as magnets for the astral storms that rock the area more often than not.
 Mysterious monasteries are said to blink in and out of existence at certain intervals, though few travel here to learn their secrets.
 Fear of the infamous Storm Riders prevents visitors.

 Hexagonal prisms of white and blue crystal hold fossilized dreams of warriors at the edge of time.